 This course offers students a capstone learning experience by allowing them to take their classroom knowledge into the community.
 Students will have an opportunity for experiential learning, earn credits toward their degree, and engage in a rich experience while working in an organization that demonstrates a real impact on society.
 Grasping this opportunity will be a challenge: students are responsible for identifying and securing a suitable internship opportunity, in consultation with the course coordinator, and they have to demonstrate their capability to turn a work placement into a learning experience for the major.
-The duration of the internship will depend on the arrangement between the student and the organization or company, but should involve at least 36 contact hours of service.
+The duration of the internship will depend on the arrangement between the student and the organization or company, but should involve at least 120 contact hours of service.
+Please note that the School only accepts work in office arrangement, while work from home arrangement is not accepted.
 Assessment will be made on a pass/fail basis, based on participation in coursework including written report, as well as feedback from the organization contact.

-The internship course can be taken in the first or second semester (or, exceptionally, in the summer semester only if there is a strong justificaion)* of the final year.
-The duration of the internship is to be determined by the host organization, but should involve at least 36 hours of service.
-Students will be required to meet with the course coordinator and fellow-students once or twice during the semester to share and reflect on their capstone experience.
+The internship course can be taken in the first or second semester (or, exceptionally, in the summer semester only if there is a strong justification)* of the final year.
+The duration of the internship is to be determined by the host organization, but should involve at least 120 contact hours of service.
+Please note that the School only accepts work in office arrangement, while work from home arrangement is not accepted.
+Students will be required to meet with the course coordinator and fellow students once or twice during the semester to share and reflect on their capstone experience.
 Students who wish to enroll in the internship course must identify and secure a suitable workplace and submit the following documents to the course coordinator (via Ms Mandy Leung (firstname.lastname@example.org) of the School Office) at least two weeks before the proposed internship period starts, and no later than the end of the add/drop period of the designated semester, whichever is earlier:

 - a completed form "Confirmation of acceptance" signed by a representative from the host organization;